wandb/docs/docs/guides/artifacts/track-external-files.md

 Weights & Biases will use the metadata recorded when the artifact was logged to retrieve the files from the underlying bucket when it downloads a reference artifact.
 If your bucket has object versioning enabled, Weights & Biases will retrieve the object version corresponding to the state of the file at the time an artifact was logged.
 This means that as you evolve the contents of your bucket, you can still point to the exact iteration of your data a given model was trained on since the artifact serves as a snapshot of your bucket at the time of training.

 :::info
 W&B recommends that you enable 'Object Versioning' on your storage buckets if you overwrite files as part of your workflow.
 With versioning enabled on your buckets, artifacts with references to files that have been overwritten will still be intact because the older object versions are retained.

-Instructions for enabling object versioning: [AWS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/manage-versioning-examples.html), [GCP](https://cloud.google.com/storage/docs/using-object-versioning#set), [Azure](https://learn.microsoft.com/en-us/azure/storage/blobs/versioning-enable).
+Based on your use case, read the instructions to enable object versioning: [AWS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/manage-versioning-examples.html), [GCP](https://cloud.google.com/storage/docs/using-object-versioning#set), [Azure](https://learn.microsoft.com/en-us/azure/storage/blobs/versioning-enable).
 :::

 ### Tying it together